 Computer Science -> Cellular Automata).
 The forever buttons that let the user

 display command so the user can see what they are

 drawing, even though the tick counter is not advancing.

 Advantages of tick-based updates over continuous updates include:

-As mentioned above, most models in our Models Library now uses tick-based updates.
+Nearly every model in our Models Library uses tick-based updates.

-Continuous updates are useful for models in which execution is not divided into short, discrete phases.
+Continuous updates are occasionally useful for those rare models in which execution is not divided into short, discrete phases.
 An example in the Models Library is Termites.
 (See also, however, the State Machine Example model, which shows how to re-code Termites using ticks.)

 Even for models that would normally be set to tick-based updates, it may be useful to switch to continuous updates temporarily for debugging purposes.
 Seeing what’s going on within a tick, instead of only seeing the end result of a tick, could help with troubleshooting.
 After switching to continuous updates, you may want to use the speed slider to slow the model down until you see your agents moving one at a time.
 Don’t forget to change back to tick-based updates when you are done, as the choice of update mode is saved with the model.

 Changing the update mode also affects model speed.
 Updating the view takes time; often enforcing a single update per tick (by using tick-based updates) will make your model faster.
 On the other hand, continuous updates will be faster when running a single tick is faster than drawing a frame of the model.
 Most models run faster under tick-based updates, but for an example of a model which is faster with continuous updates see the “Heroes and Cowards” library model.

 One of the model settings in NetLogo’s “Settings…” dialog is “Frame rate” which defaults to 30 frames per second.